 This infinite, complex God loves and encourages us.
 It is difficult to imagine that He should care…but He has shown us over and over that He does.

 And yet…He loves us, undeserving as we are.
-He has graciously loves us and encourages us.
+He has graciously loved us and encouraged us.
 That will continue through eternity as well as hope and blessing.
 He wants to encourage our hearts and strengthen us in every good deed and word along the way.
 Often, that work is done by the Holy Spirit as He prompts us along the way to do what is good and right.
 He also reminds us of truth from His Word.
 But this benediction reminds us that it isn’t limited to only the Holy Spirit.
 All three are involved in this process.
 It is part of the mystery.
-What hope.
-How encouraging is that?!
+What hope!

-Write out some specific ways that brings you hope and encouragement in some specific areas of your life.
+Write out some specific ways that bring you hope and encouragement in some specific areas of your life.
 Then find a way to share it with someone to encourage them.